 Check out the Renaissance-quality illustration above.
 In step 1, a molecule of–let's say, sunscreen–drawn to the enzyme, which has a perfectly suited space for it to land in.
 Step 2 shows the carbon bond being broken down when the piece of organic waste is lodged in the enzyme's grasp.
 Finally, the bond is broken and released as carbon dioxide, along with the now-separated substrates, inert and harmless.

 Here is a very quick video demonstrating the other way enzymes work:

 Now here's a video showing a real reaction of Orenda enzymes breaking down WD-40, which is an oil product to represent oils and bather waste.
 Notice the carbon dioxide bubbles, showing the release of CO2 into the air.

-Many pool chemical products out there address symptoms that stem from poor management of bather waste.
+Plenty of pool products exist to address symptoms that stem from poor management of bather waste.
 If the bather waste were handled properly (instead of relying on oxidation to burn through it all), many problems would never start.
 This is why Organic Waste and Carbon Management is our Second Pillar of Proactive Pool Care.
-Let's stop going after symptoms and instead get ahead of the root cause of the problems.

 Enzymes help chlorine efficiency

 Let's not forget that chlorine is the primary sanitizer in pools.
 Killing germs and keeping the pool safe to swim in is the primary purpose of having a residual sanitizer in the first place.
 Oxidation is chlorine's secondary responsibility, yet the vast majority of contaminants in water are non-living oxidants.
 So why not let enzymes do the heavy lifting against bather waste, and let chlorine get back to what it's best at?